Welcome to Concordia Academy

 Stay and Play

 The first part of the transition process is for your child to attend a Stay and Play Session.
-This session is a compulsory part of the settling in process.
-This session will help the teaching staff decide which class your child is going to be in.
-This session is for 1 hour.
-Due to limited space in the classroom only one parent can attend and younger siblings are not allowed.
+This session is a compulsory part of the settling in process where parents will also receive a talk from the Headteacher and EYFS Lead.
+This session lasts for 1 hour and will help the teaching staff decide which class your child is going to be in.
+Due to limited space in the classroom only one parent can attend and younger siblings are not permitted.
 Sessions for 2025 will be:

 We will be inviting each child to come along to one of the scheduled sessions and also ask you to please complete this short form in preparation.
 You will receive an invite for Stay and Play, please do not attend if you have not received an invite for that session.
 It is important your child attends their allocated session as this is a great opportunity to meet our staff, and experience first hand the warm and welcoming community that makes our school so special.